grafana/metrictank/docs/tools.md

     	comma separated list of cassandra addresses in host:port form (default "localhost:9042") -keyspace string
-    	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -max-stale duration
+    	Cassandra keyspace to store metricDefinitions in. (default "metrictank") -max-stale string
-    	clear series from the index if they have not been seen for this much time.
+    	clear series from the index if they have not been seen for this much time. (default "0s") -num-conns int
-  -num-conns int
     	number of concurrent connections to cassandra (default 10) -password string
     	password for authentication (default "cassandra") -protocol-version int
-    	cql protocol version to use (default 4) -prune-interval duration
+    	cql protocol version to use (default 4) -prune-interval string
-    	Interval at which the index should be checked for stale series. (default 3h0m0s) -schema-file string
+    	Interval at which the index should be checked for stale series. (default "3h") -schema-file string
     	File containing the needed schemas in case database needs initializing (default "/etc/metrictank/schema-idx-cassandra.toml")
   -ssl
     	enable SSL connection to cassandra
-  -timeout duration
+  -timeout string
-    	cassandra request timeout (default 1s) -update-cassandra-index
+    	cassandra request timeout (default "1s") -update-cassandra-index
-    	synchronize index changes to cassandra. not all your nodes need to do this. (default true) -update-interval duration
+    	synchronize index changes to cassandra. not all your nodes need to do this. (default true) -update-interval string
-    	frequency at which we should update the metricDef lastUpdate field, use 0s for instant updates (default 3h0m0s) -username string
+    	frequency at which we should update the metricDef lastUpdate field, use 0s for instant updates (default "3h") -username string
     	username for authentication (default "cassandra") -write-queue-size int